sarojchhetri77/Blog/README.md

     composer update

-3. Set up the environment variables: copy .env.example and paste and rename .env php artisan key:generate
+3. Set up the environment variables: copy .env.example and paste and rename .env: php artisan key:generate

 4. Configure the database in the `.env` file.